serversideup/amplitudejs/README.md

 ### Adding Volume Up and Down Buttons

-With AmplitudeJS you can add volume up and volume down buttons.
+With Amplitude.js you can add volume up and volume down buttons.
 You can also assign how much you want the volume to increase and decrease each time a user interacts with your element.
-To adjust how much the volume gets incremented or decremented each time, you have to set that in the config when you initialize AmplitudeJS.
+To adjust how much the volume gets incremented or decremented each time, you have to set that in the config when you initialize Amplitude.js.
 By default, these are set to 5.
 The range for these are between 0 and 100.
 Granted, you probably down't want the user to max or minify the volume on each click (there's a mute button for that) so set it something reasonable.
 To add a volume up button to the page, add an element with the class of "amplitude-volume-up".
-AmplitudeJS will find this on initialization and bind the appropriate handler.
+Amplitude.js will find this on initialization and bind the appropriate handler.
 To add a volume down button, add an element with the class of "amplitude-volume-down" to the page.
-Like the volume up, AmplitudeJS will find this element and bind the appropriate event handler to the element.
+Like the volume up, Amplitude.js will find this element and bind the appropriate event handler to the element.
 With all amplitude elements, if you are using images, it is recommended to add them as a background-image to the appropriate element so the event handlers bind appropriately.